hyryel/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 {
     // ^^^^^^^ including all code from previous example ^^^^^^^

-    // The weapon booster currently applied to a player private NetworkVariable<WeaponBooster> PlayerWeaponBooster = new NetworkVariable<WeaponBooster>();
+    // The weapon booster currently applied to a Player private NetworkVariable<WeaponBooster> playerWeaponBooster = new NetworkVariable<WeaponBooster>();

     /// <summary>
-    /// A list of team members active "area weapon boosters" that can be applied if the local player
+    /// A list of team members active "area weapon boosters" that can be applied if the local Player
     /// is within their range.
     /// </summary>
     private NetworkList<AreaWeaponBooster> TeamAreaWeaponBoosters;